openml/docs/docs/contributing/backend/Java-App.md

 By design, the REST API is not allowed to communicate with the Java App.
 All interfaces with the Java webapplication should go through other controllers of the PHP CodeIgniter framework., for example api_splits.
 Currently, the website features two main API's.
 These are represented by a Controller.
 Controllers can be found in the folder openml_OS/controllers.
 Here we see:
 * api_new.php, representing the REST API
 * api_splits.php, representing an API interfacing to the Java webapplication.

+## Helper functions
+The Java code is available in the 'OpenML' repository: https://github.com/openml/OpenML/tree/master/Java

+### Components
+Support for tasks:

+- *foldgeneration*: Java code for generating cross-validation folds.
+Can be used from command line.
+- *splitgeneration*: Split generator for cross validation and holdout.
+Unsure what's the difference with the previous?
+- *generate_predictions*: Helper class to build prediction files based on WEKA output.
+Move to WEKA repository?
+- *evaluate_predictions*: The evaluation engine computing evaluation scores based on submitted predictions